 What should I expect?

 Why, expect the unexpected, of course!
-Step right up, ladies and gentlemen, mice and meese, Capulets and Montagues, droids and aliens, boys and girls!
-The Peripatetic Players arrive with FluxWagon, our folding mobile stage, to present a spectacular show in the open air.
+Step right up, friends and neighbors, mice and meese, Capulets and Montagues, droids and aliens, good pirates and bad pirates, and humans of all kinds!
+The Peripatetic Players present, for your entertainment and edification, a spectacular show in the open air.
 Our ensemble productions feature fantastical feats of theatricality, imaginative leaps (only after looking), marvelous moralities, and ever-so-catchy sing-songs.

 Where and when are the performances?